linqueta/blog/_posts/2019-09-17-healthcheck.md

 ### Installing

-First, I will create a Rails app with this command:
+First I will create a Rails app with the follow command:

 ```
 rails new my_app -d=postgresql
 ```

-To set the gem is very simple, you just have to set in your Gemfile:
+Now I will set the gem [rails-healthcheck]({{ page.repo }}) where I have to append in my Gemfile to get it:

 ```ruby
 gem 'rails-healthcheck'
 ```

-And, after it, you have to run to get the gem from RubyGems server and run a rake to install to plug the route and set the initializer file:
+Afer added, I have to run the command `bundle` to get this gem's source from RubyGems and run a rake to plug the healthcheck route and set the initializer file with this command bellow:

 ```
 rails healthcheck:install